-The following charges are for one semester, unless otherwise noted, during the 2006-2007 academic year.
+The following charges are for one semester, unless otherwise noted, during the 2007-2008 academic year.

-Generally, all tuition and fees, with the exception of financial aid award amounts, are to be paid in full at the beginning of each semester/term unless special arrangements are made with the Student Accounts Office.
+Generally, all tuition and fees, with the exception of financial aid award amounts, are to be paid in full at the beginning of each semester/term unless special arrangements are made with the student accounts office.
 Interest is charged on unpaid balances.

-Expenses per Semester 2006-2007
+Expenses per Semester 2007-2008

-Regular Tuition \$9,900 Full-time students (12-17 credits) Regular Tuition \$425 Part-time students per credit Full-time students who wish to take more than 17 credits will be charged for additional credits at \$425/credit.
-Medical technology majors will be charged \$225 per semester in lieu of tuition during the semesters spent in hospital practicum.
+Regular Tuition \$10,415 Full-time students (12-17 credits) Regular Tuition \$425 Part-time students per credit Full-time students who wish to take more than 17 credits will be charged for additional credits at \$425/credit.
+Medical technology majors will be charged \$225 per semester in lieu of tuition during the semesters spent in hospital practica.
 Those students are also assessed the general fee.
-Expressway Tuition \$292 Expressway students per credit (see Page 51 for description of Expressway Program) General Fee \$530 The general fee and its related services help to promote and (full-time students) enhance the educational, recreational, social, and cultural life of the student body.
+Expressway Tuition \$292 Expressway students per credit (see Page 53 for description of Expressway Program) General Fee \$560 The general fee and its related services help to promote and (full-time students) enhance the educational, recreational, social, and cultural life of the student body.
 The fee helps to supplement the cost of class dues, student publications, student services, and student government as well as the costs associated with operating facilities available for student use such as the Anderson Sports-Health Center, the Bevevino Library, and the Banks Student Center.
-Room \$2,310 Regular Campus Housing: Alumnae Hall \$2,480 Regular Campus Housing: McHale Hall

-\$2,530 Regular Campus Housing: Gildea Hall Theme Housing \$2,530 Leadership House and Service House Single Room \$500 Based on seniority at the time of housing lottery Townhouse Room \$2,880 Provisions for single/private rooms are under the discretion of the Director of Residence Life Should vacancies occur in a student room, the remaining studen is required to accept another roommate or be reassigned to another room.
-Students in suites or townhouses must maintain th stated minimum occupancy or be removed from the area.
+Room \$2,310 Regular Campus Housing: Alumnae Hall \$2,625 Regular Campus Housing: McHale Hall \$2,680 Regular Campus Housing: Gildea Hall Theme Housing \$2,680 Leadership House and S.E.R.V.E.
+House Single Room \$500 Based on seniority at the time of housing lottery Townhouse Room \$3,050 Provisions for single/private rooms are under the discretion of the Director of Residence Life Should vacancies occur in a student room, the remaining student is required to accept another roommate or be reassigned to another room.
+Students in suites or townhouses must maintain the stated minimum occupancy or be removed from the area.
 If availability permits, the Director of Residence Life may provide an option to maintain the room, suite, or townhouse below the minimum stated occupancy.
-When this situation occurs, all remaining occupants of the room, suite, or townhouse will be subject to an additional room charge of \$300 beyond the rate stated above.
-Board \$1,840 265 Meal Plus \$55 In Cougar Points This plan provides 265 meals per semester with the added convenience of Cougar Points that can be used in the dining room or the Cougar's Den \$1,675 190 Meal Plus \$80 In Cougar Points This plan provides 190 meals per semester with the added convenience of Cougar Points that can be used in the dining room or the Cougar's Den \$1,485 125 Meal Plus \$75 in Cougar Points This plan provides 125 meals per semester with the added convenience of Cougar Points that can be used in the dining room or the Cougar's Den \$1,005 75 Meal Plus \$50 in Cougar Points This plan provides 75 meals per semester with the added convenience of Cougar Points that can be used in the dining room or the Cougar's Den First-year residents may not choose the 125 or 75 meal plans.
-The 75 meal plan is only available for students living in a town house, Leadership or Service House.
-Special Fees, Depo sits, and Exp enses 2006-2007 Graduation Fee \$150 Liability Insurance \$45 For students enrolled in majors that require clinical experience of field experience Orientation Fee \$200 First year \$70 Transfer student Parking Fines \$10 Per infraction for vehicles registered with the College's Campus Safety Department.
-Unregistered vehicles will be charged \$20 per infraction.
-Fines for illegally parking in handicapped areas are \$50 per infraction.
-Failure to move a vehicle as instructed during times of snow removal will result in a fine of \$100.
-Parking Permit \$25 Annual fee Returned Check Fee \$15 A fee will be assessed for each check not accepted and returned by the bank.
-Two returned checks will cause checkwriting privileges to be permanently revoked.
+When this situation occurs, all remaining occupants of the room, suite, or townhouse will be subject to an additional room charge of \$300 beyond the rates stated above.
+Board \$1,925 This plan provides 265 meals per semester with the added convenience of \$55 in cougar points that can be used in the dining room or the Cougar's Den.

+\$ This plan provides 190 meals per semester with the added convenience of \$80 in cougar points that can be used in the dining room or the Cougar's Den. \$ This plan provides 125 meals per semester with the added convenience of \$75 cougar points that can be used in the dining room or the Cougar's Den. \$, This plan provides 75 meals per semester with the added convenience of \$50 cougar points that can be used in the dining room or the Cougar's Den.
+First-year residents may not choose the 125 or 75 meal plans.
+The 75 meal plan is only available for students living in a townhouse, Leadership or S.E.R.V.E.
+House.